Frequently Asked Questions

 Aside from racial identity formation, I'm interested in power structures and how they create and reproduce themselves.
 The flexibility and limitations of language also interest me, particularly moments where one language succeeds in articulating something where another fails.
-I also enjoy indulging in pop culture criticism and media studies, particularly for music videos, video games, and film.
+I also enjoy pop culture criticism and media studies, particularly for music videos, video games, and film.

 What are your non-academic interests?

 Some of these blend into my academic interests, but I'm teaching myself to play the piano and guitar, and I enjoy playing video games and watching movies.
 Crocheting, knitting, and baking are also stress relievers for me, and I try to learn at least one new stitch and recipe every year.
 I also enjoy running and weightlifting, and I'm teaching myself calligraphy and Chinese chess.

 Where do you see yourself in 10 years?